 Dear Cathedral member,

-- If you appreciate our worship and don’t already donate via standing order, then you might consider donating via the button on our website homepage www.cathedral.net This is a challenging time financially for many, including the Cathedral.
-If you are in a position to continue to support us, we would be immensely grateful.
+If you appreciate our worship and don’t already donate via standing order, then you might consider donating via the button on our website homepage www.cathedral.net This is a challenging time financially for many, including the Cathedral.
+If you are in a position to support us, we would be immensely grateful.

 With every blessing,